High-voltage direct current: Bipolar

 In bipolar transmission, a pair of conductors is used, each at a high potential with respect to ground, in opposite polarity.
-Since these conductors must be insulated for the full voltage, transmission line cost is higher than a monopole with a return conductor.
-However, there are a number of advantages to bipolar transmission which can make it an attractive option:
+Since these conductors must be insulated for the full voltage, the transmission line cost is higher than a monopole with a return conductor.
+However, there are a number of advantages to bipolar transmission, which can make it an attractive option: